GSA/open-gsa-redesign/APIDOCS.md

 1. Contact cto@gsa.gov and ask for access to manage API docs, sharing your github ID.
 (Your GitHub ID will have to be in the GSA org.)

 2. Create a branch of the site from the `master` branch.
-Naming convention for new branch: `apidocs-apiname-YYYYMMDD` (replace apiname with then name of your API without spaces)
+Naming convention for new branch: `apidocs-apiname-YYYYMMDD` (replace `apiname` with the name of your API without spaces)

 3. In the new branch:
 * Copy the file _apidocs/sample-api-basic.md to a file named _apidocs/apiname.md